gionatamassibenincasa/database-didattici/algebra_delle_relazioni/README.md

 	FROM si_chiama
 )
 SELECT *
-FROM T1 NATURAL JOIN T2
+-- FROM T1 NATURAL JOIN T2 -- ma in AlaSQL occorre
+FROM T1 INNER JOIN T2 ON T1.name = T2.name
 ```
 @AlaSQL.eval